The Northeast is home to some of the most historic and well-respected institutions of higher learning in the country, as well as around the world.

 Colgate University is a medium-sized, private liberal arts college located in rural New York state.
 The campus sits lakeside and is surrounded mostly by forested areas, of which the college owns an additional 1,100 acres of undeveloped land.

 Barnard College was established to be an Ivy League equivalent for women when many colleges were still all-men’s schools.
 This private liberal arts college in Manhattan enrolls just less than 2,500 undergrads.

 Wesleyan University is a private liberal arts college with more than 2,900 undergraduates.
 This school offers 47 majors in 40 academic departments, and students also have the ability to well as the create a custom major.

 Undergraduate enrollment: 6,117

-Johns Hopkins University enrolls over 6,100 undergraduate students each year, with Biomedical Engineering being on of the most popular majors.
-JHU is America’s oldest research university and offers degrees in a number of engineering, science, and art fields.
+Johns Hopkins University enrolls over 6,100 undergraduate students each year, with Biomedical Engineering being one of the most popular majors.
+JHU is also America’s oldest research university and offers degrees in a number of engineering, science, and art fields.